Our Team

 Robert Sabie

-Agricultural Systems; Project Management
+Projet Team Agricultural Systems; Project Management

 Kendra Kaiser

-Conservation Readiness Assessment; Ethnographic Community Assessment; Water Systems
+Project Team: Conservation Readiness Assessment; Ethnographic Community Assessment; Water Systems

-Area(s) of Expertise: Watershed hydrology
+Expertise: watershed hydrology

 Kendra Kaiser is the Director of the Idaho Water Resources Research Institute and Assistant Professor in the Soil and Water Systems Department at the University of Idaho.
 She is a watershed hydrologist that creates actionable research with stakeholders across sectors, with a focus on agricultural water use and management.
 She develops dynamic open-source data visualizations, tools, and resources that facilitate decision-making using a wide range of data products and methods.